-There are some 83 species of Leptospermum with some of those covering a large geographic range resulting in the species being described as having a number of subspecies. (e.g. Leptospermum polygalifolium).
+There are some 83 species of Leptospermum with some of those covering an extensive geographic range resulting in the species being described as having many subspecies. (e.g. Leptospermum polygalifolium).

 All of the species are unique to Australia with a few species occurring in the islands to the north of Australia and one species (L. scoparium) which is naturalised in New Zealand.
-In Australia the leptospermum genus (represented by 1 or more of the 83 odd species) can be found throughout the country from Cape York Peninsula to the southern tip of Tasmania and from Ballina NSW to the far west near Perth.
+In Australia, the Leptospermum genus (represented by 1 or more of the 83 unique species) can be found throughout the country from Cape York Peninsula to the southern tip of Tasmania and from Ballina NSW to the far west near Perth.

 Since the therapeutic qualities of manuka honey were discovered in New Zealand by Professor Peter Molan of the University of Waikato in the early 1980’s the demand for this product has grown enormously.
-In Australia there are over 80 times more species than NZ and a huge range of habitats and geographically diverse regions suited to plantation development.
+In Australia, there are over 80 times more species than NZ and a vast range of habitats and geographically diverse regions suited to plantation development.

 There wasn’t that much widespread general community interest in bio-active Leptospermum plantation development in Australia before the ABC Landline program in March 2015.
-But since then the level of interest from the bee keeping and the general farming communities has exploded exponentially.
-Honey research by tertiary institutions such as the University of the Sunshine Coast and University of Technology Sydney have been going on for some years and have now accelerated with this increased community interest.
+But since then the level of interest from the beekeeping and the general farming communities has exploded exponentially.
+Honey research by tertiary institutions such as the University of the Sunshine Coast and the University of Technology Sydney has been going on for some years and have now accelerated with this increased community interest.

-Of the 83 odd species less than half have been tested to determine whether or not their nectar is bio-active and many of those at a very basic almost anecdotal level.
+Of the 83 odd species less than half have been tested to determine whether or not their nectar is bio-active and many of those at an elementary almost anecdotal level.